-To be able to move, modify, delete or do anything useful in Windows, you have to be the owner of that resource.
-For some reason, Windows makes it quite difficult to truly own what’s yours on your computer.
-So here’s how to change owner of file, folder, drive, or registry key in Windows 10.
+To be able to transfer, alter, remove or do anything necessary in Windows, you have to be the owner of that resource.
+For security reasons, Windows makes it difficult to change ownership of what’s inside your computer.
+So here’s how to change the owner of file, folder, drive, or registry key in Windows 10.

 Take ownership of files, folders or drives in Windows 10

-- Select Advanced and you should see the Advanced Security Settings window appear.
+- Click Advanced and you should see the Advanced Security Settings window appear.
 Check the Owner and select Change to modify.

-- Optional: Check the box next to ‘Replace owner on subcontainers and objects’ to take ownership of everything contained in the drive or folder.
+- Optional: Check the box next to ‘Replace owner on sub-containers and objects’ to take ownership of everything contained in the drive or folder.
+Click OK.

 - Select Security and then Add.